prnvrvs/elastic_vasp/README.md

 Inside each strain folder, New POSCAR file is available which is basically deformed structure of POSCAR.
 Once preprocessing is done.
 You need to copy KPOINTS, POTCAR, INCAR to all strain folder inside all three folder.
 You can use same bash script copy.sh to ease this process.

-Once calculation of each folder is done
+Once calculation of each folder is done, you can go to post processing

 **Post Processing**\
 you can run post processing command to print elastic constants